 The path is so utterly circuitous, curvaceous, unknown.
 The only thing I can compare it to is the way olive trees grow.
 My family is originally from Sicily, my grandparents actually, and when you go and look on the hillsides, pretty much everywhere on every hillside, there are olive trees.
 If you look at the roots of an olive tree they have this incredible configuration where they’re all twisted and wound into each other.
 You can’t really tell which root is which … is it this one or that one?
 They’re all intermingled and twisted together, and yet each one is separate as well … it’s amazing really when you look at them closely.
 I’m pretty well convinced that is how my life looked too, because it has been over the place in a twisted, crazy configuration and there’s nothing normal or straight about it.

-For more than a half a century now these roots of mine have been intertwining, twisting together, digging in deep and building up the vitality so that now there’s some fruit, I apologize, I’m not yet 60, so the fruit is still young, but after 50 years or so you can begin to pick the fruit from an olive tree and get the rich, incredibly green creamy syrup that folks from the old country put on everything, it the stuff that lubricates life itself.
+For more than a half a century now these roots of mine have been intertwining, twisting together, digging in deep and building up the vitality so that now there’s some fruit, I apologize, I’m now past 60, so while the fruit is not quite young it’s still has a lot of time to mature even more, but after 50 years, or so, you can begin to pick the fruit from an olive tree and get the rich, incredibly green creamy syrup that folks from the old country put on everything, it the stuff that lubricates life itself.